jklim01/advent_of_code_2021/README.md

 3. Use `entry(key).or_insert(default_val)` to either get ref to the existing value at the key, or insert the key paired with the specified default value and get its value ref.
    - convenient when when using hashmap to count key occurences, example:
     > `map.entry(some_key).or_insert(0) += 1`

+## Day 8
+1. Multiple char delimiters for `split` by providing the an array slice containing the char delimiters as the argument.
+2. `?` can actually be used on Options????!!!!!!
+What have I been missing :cry:.
+Clippy is a life-saver for beginners trying to learn to write more idiomatic Rust!
+3. When iterating over Results, other than `collect`ing (mentioned in Day 3), 2 other ways are:
+   1. ignore failed items with `filter_map`
+   2. collect all valid values and failures separately using `partition`
+4. Results can also be converted to Options using `or`.